A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of classical field theories

 \begin{Rem} Note that whenever a model is considered in which $M$ is compact (possibly with boundary), then the field equations can be written in a simpler form

 This is quite similar to as in Eq.(\ref{sinnerderiv}), but variation on the boundary does not need to be excluded.
-Because of the boundary term of $\partial{M}$, along with the Euler-Lagrange equations Eq.(\ref{elin}), one gets additional boundary field equations
+If the variation on the boundary is not suppressed, then along with the Euler-Lagrange equations Eq.(\ref{elin}), one gets additional boundary field equations

-which can eventually be used to impose dynamical constraints to the fields on the boundary $\partial{M}$. \end{Rem} For clarity, we note that in the general relativity terminology the above approach resembles to the Palatini action principle: the covariant derivation is varied independently from the field quantities (e.g.\ from the metric tensor).
+over $\partial{M}$, which can eventually be used to impose boundary constraints on the fields. \end{Rem} For clarity, we note that in the standard GR terminology the above approach resembles to the Palatini action principle: the covariant derivation is varied independently from the field quantities, in particular, independently from the metric tensor field.